-Dry needling may be added to your treatment plan for increased tissue healing and blood flow to a specific area.
-When needles are placed deep into muscle they turn off pain fibers and trigger points.
-Needling can also reduce the symptoms of some arthritic type pain in the body as well.
+A few dry needling appointments may be added to your treatment plan at Lakeside for increased tissue healing and blood flow to a specific area.
+When needles are placed deep into tissues, they turn off pain fibers and trigger points.
+Needling can also reduce the symptoms of some arthritic pain in the body as well.

 Contact Lakeside Spine and Wellness for any questions you may have about this amazing treatment option.
 Insurance may cover your needling treatments as well.
-Ask us about a free insurance verification today!
+Ask us about a complimentary insurance verification today!